winhowes/AuthTranslator/docs/integration-plugins.md

     << generated block >>
 ```

 From here you can tweak fields—e.g. turn on `tls_insecure_skip_verify` for a dev sandbox.
+For deeper customization guidance, review the [config walkthrough](config-yaml.md).

 ---